Azure/AppService/_posts/2020-07-20-zero_to_hero_pt5.md

 toc_sticky: true
 ---

 This article is the fifth part of the Zero to Hero with App Service series.
-This article assumes you have completed the first article.
+This article assumes you have completed the [first article]({{ site.baseurl }}{% link _posts/2020-06-29-zero_to_hero_pt1.md %}).

 If you would like to customize your web app and have a domain name other than “azurewebsites.net”, you can add a custom domain to your web app.
 Moreover, you can secure your custom domain with a free certificate with App Service Managed Certificates, which will give your customers peace of mind when browsing your website.

 ## Prerequisite
 Before you can add a custom domain to your web app, you need to have purchased a custom domain already.
-If you don’t have a custom domain you can buy one through App Service Domains, which you can get started with the [App Service Domain section of the article](#app-service-domain).
+If you don’t have a custom domain, you can buy one through App Service Domains, which you can get started with the [App Service Domain section of the article](#app-service-domain).
 If you already have your own custom domain, proceed to the [adding of custom domain to your web app section of the article](#add-custom-domain).

 ## App Service Domains <a name="app-service-domain"></a>

 App Service Domains lets you create and manage domains hosted on Azure DNS through the Azure portal.
 The domain can be used for services such as Web Apps, Traffic Manager, and etc..
 Purchasing an App Service Domain also provides the added benefit of privacy protection: your personal data will be protected from the WHOIS public database for free.
 This is often costs extra with other domain registrars.
-This product can auto-renew your domains, and integrates easily with your web apps.
+This product can auto-renew your domains and it integrates easily with your web apps.

 To create your App Service Domain, you can click on this link [here](https://ms.portal.azure.com/#create/Microsoft.Domains) or you can head to the Azure portal and search for “App Service Domain”.

 ![App Service Domain]({{site.baseurl}}/media/2020/07/Create-ASD.PNG){: .align-center}

 In the domain search bar, type the domain name you would like to purchase.
 If you don’t see the name in the list of available domains, then the domain isn’t available for purchase.
 However, you can choose from the suggested list of available domains or enter a new domain you would like to purchase.
 In the “Contact information” tab, enter your personal information.
 Then in the “Advanced” tab, choose whether you want to set up auto-renew for the domain.
-Domain auto-renew prevents accidental loss of domain ownership upon expiration.
+Domain auto-renew prevents accidental loss of domain ownership after expiration.
 Lastly, decide whether you would like to add privacy protection at no extra charge.
 Go to “Review + create” to review the legal terms, verify the domain information, and click “Create”.
 Once your domain has successfully been created, you can now [add your custom domain to your web app](#add-custom-domain).

 ## Adding a custom domain to your web app <a name="add-custom-domain"></a>